aungk000/Thunder/README.md

         Thunder.with(this).stop();
     }

+    @Override
+    public void onNetworkAvailable() {
+        // TODO: do something when network is availabe such as resuming a download process }

+    @Override
+    public void onNetworkUnavailable() {
+        // TODO: do something when network is unavailabe such as pausing a download process }

 Usage
 -----
 To use this library in your project, copy the library folder ('thunder') and import it from your project.